Parthian music

-Harps, lyres and small trumpets, which had a long history in Persia, remained in use, in addition to both single and double reed wind instruments, such as the panpipes (syrinx), transverse flute and the aulos, as well as string instruments such as the kithara, lute and tanbur.
-Along with the music of the Achaemenids, Medians and Assyrians, Parthian music was crucial in laying the foundation for the golden age of subsequent Sasanian music.

 Background

 Due to a paucity of surviving records, it is impossible to create a thorough outline of the earliest music in Persia.
 Music has existed in Persia since at least c.
 3300–3100 BCE of the Elam period, from when the earliest artistic depictions of arched harps are dated; it is possible that these instruments existed long before their visual depictions.
 Later surviving instruments include bull lyres from c.
 2450, small Oxus trumpets from c.
 2200–1750, and much later, lutes from c.
 1300 BCE, which seem to have been popular with the upper class.
 Rock reliefs of Kul-e Farah from 1st-century BCE, include sophisticated Persian court ensembles, in which the arched harp is central.
 By the Achaemenid Empire (550–330 BCE), still relatively few records survive.
 Some speculation and anecdotal evidence suggests the presence of female choirs, as well as the emergence of the gōsān poet-musician minstrel tradition, which would be central in Parthian music.

 The Parthian Empire was a major political and cultural power of ancient Iran, existing from c.
 247 BCE to 224 CE.
 At its height, its territory covered modern-day Syria to India, and the Caspian Sea to the Persian Gulf.
 It is often remembered for its rivalry with the Roman Empire, but compared to its Western opponent, relatively little information is known.
 Native Parthian textual sources are very minimal, and the primary official records which still exist are Parthian coinage.
 The few known Parthian texts are usually from the more Western regions, generally written in cuneiform using the Aramaic or Greek language, and less often in Latin, Parthian or Hebrew.
 Much information about the Parthian Empire comes from foreign commentators, particularly Greeks and Romans—though there are accounts of Parthian history before 141 BCE, though this is extremely limited.
 These accounts are often inaccurate and heavily biased, which has led to a long held view of the Parthians as "uncultivated and as barbarians".
 Such a perspective has long prevented the serious study of Parthian culture; the historian Leonardo Gregoratti noted that "The Parthian Empire, a state lasting for five-long centuries, has recently emerged slowly from the shadow of history to regain its cultural and historical identity".
 Evidence for Parthian music is somewhat limited, but via the visual arts, archeological evidence, as well as both Parthian and foreign texts, numerous trends of the period can be observed.